developer-ashwani/algoz_broker_api/README.md

 # Upstox Trading API Integration

-A Node.js application that integrates with Upstox Trading APIs to place various types of orders in both sandbox and live environments.
+A Node.js application that integrates with Upstox Trading APIs for market data, order management, portfolio tracking, and options trading.

 ## Setup